-In many instances, pinging the device will refresh its state and clear the alert:
+In many instances, a refresh will clear the alert:

 - 1. Mouse over the alert icon for a description of the alert state. - 2.
 Click the icon to ping the affected network or device. - 3.
 When the icon refreshes, if the alert state changes to a green check mark, then the network or device is functioning normally and no further action is required.